fireproofsocks/dotenvy/docs/dotenv-file-format.md

 ## Comments

-The hash-tag `#` symbol denotes comments, either on their own line or at the end of a line, but not inside quotes.
+The hash-tag `#` symbol denotes a comment when on its own line or when it follows a quoted value.
+It is not treated as a comment when it appears within quotes.

     # This is a comment
     SECRET_KEY=YOURSECRETKEYGOESHERE # also a comment